Chamber-Dashboard/chamber-dashboard-member-updater/readme.txt

 == Changelog ==
 = 1.3.7 =
-* Member account page shows the link to edit member profiles
+* Member account page shows the link to edit member profile

 = 1.3.6 =
 * Updated to work with the members only feature in MM and MM Pro